wangsenyuan/notes/java/java-locks.md

 7. The differences between wait() and sleep()?
   1. wait() will release the lock or monitor, it should be placed in a synchonized blocks; and it will be waken by notify() or notifyAll() (in the same instance);
   2. sleep() doesn't deal with lock or monitor, it pauses the current execution;
-  3. wait() is used for inter-thread communications;
+  3. wait() is used for inter-thread communications, in other words, another thread has to notify it;
 8. what is race condition? how to avoid it?
   1. race condition happenes when multiple (threading) execution operate on the same object at the same time, without proper protection.
 A simple example is the counter example, using count++; Because ++ is not atomic, and no synchronzation, the result would not be stable nor correct.
   2. It needs some protection to avoid it, sychronization ensures only one execution update it at the very same moment, volatile ensures the change is visible by others ASAP. also could use atomic variables, CAS methods;